tsanguinette/OpenTypeBoilerplate/README.md

 ```

 ## LESS Markup pattern
-The LESS boilerplate contains `@value`s up to 10.
-Which means you can have up to 10 typographic values in the same `font-feature-settings` to activate multiple features at once.
 Use values from the variable section.
-Note the difference between LESS and SCSS multiple values.
+Note the difference between LESS, SCSS and stylus multiple values.

 ```less
 h1{